What exactly is Two-Factor Authentication (2FA)?

 Two-Factor Authentication (or 2FA for short) is an extra check - in addition to your password - that's used to verify you are who you claim you are.

 You might also see the term Two Step Verification (2SV) used as well.
 Whilst this is technically slightly different to 2FA/MFA, both concepts are similar in that they involve an extra step to just a password.
-So whether a website calls it 2FA or 2SV it doesn't really matter - it's a great way to improve our security!
+So whether a website calls it 2FA, MFA, or 2SV it doesn't really matter - it's a great way to improve our security!

 The secondary check used can vary but often involves having to type in a single-use code in addition to your regular password.
 This code could be sent as a text message, it could be generated by an app on your phone, or it could be displayed on a small device given to you in advance (banks often do this).

 This works because any hacker would now have to find out this code in addition to your password, something that is much more difficult to pull off.

 Two Factor Authentication is not a substitute for having a strong password - for the best protection on your accounts you need to use both.

 When is it used?

-Two Step Verification checks are often used when a website perceives an increased security risk, for example if you're logging in from a different computer to normal (Facebook use Two Factor Authentication for this purpose), or when you try changing your delivery address on a shopping website.
+Two Factor Authentication checks are often used when a website perceives an increased security risk, for example if you're logging in from a different computer to normal (Facebook use Two Factor Authentication for this purpose), or when you try changing your delivery address on a shopping website.
 Some sites (banks for example) might even ask for this security code every time you login.

-It’s worth enabling 2SV or 2FA on your accounts when a website offers it - if your password were ever to be stolen then this extra security can still keep the attackers out.
+It’s worth enabling this extra security layer on your accounts when a website offers it - if your password were ever to be stolen then this extra security can still keep the attackers out.

 What else do I need to know?

 There are several ways you can get 2FA codes for logging into your accounts:

 - Sent as a text message;